 If NO, continue.

 2. Does the finding represent a loss of system safety function?
+Examples of system safety function are listed in IMC 0609, Appendix G and in Table G1 of this attachment; however, they include decay heat removal, inventory control, electric power availability, reactivity control, and containment.

 If YES ➛Stop.
 Go to Appendix G Phase 2.